neuronsimulator/nrn/modelspec/programmatic/topology/geometry.rst

 methods)

 Do not confuse sections with segments.
-Sections are divided into segments of equal length for numerical simulation purposes (see :data:`nseg`).
+Sections are divided into segments of equal length for numerical simulation purposes (see :data:`Section.nseg`).
 NEURON uses segments to represent the electrical circuit shown below.

 .. code-block::